aquasecurity/bench-common/docs/README.md

 places where the security can be improved, and steps to remediate these identified problems.

-In a `*-bench` project , `check` objects embody these recommendations.
+In a `*-bench` project , a `check` object embodies a recommendation from the CIS benchmark.
 This an example `check` object:

 ```yml